Limited Partnerships

 In certain cases, the Certificate of Limited Partnership must be amended, and any action that requires an amendment of the certificate also requires a majority vote of approval from the limited partners.
 Some of these actions include changing:

-Because the Agreement of Limited Partnership is considered to be an investment contract, the SEC classifies limited partnership units as securities.
+Because the Agreement of Limited Partnership is considered an investment contract, the SEC classifies LP units as securities.
 If the partnership is sold to the public, then they must be registered under the Securities Act of 1933.
 However, most partnerships are sold as private placements under Regulation D of the Securities Act.

-The main tax advantage of limited partnerships is that they are flow-through instruments—all profits and losses flow directly to the limited partners.
+The main tax advantage of limited partnerships is that they are flow-through instruments — all profits and losses flow directly to the limited partners.
 The business itself pays no tax on its business income.
-However, the income is considered to be passive income and losses are can only be used to offset other passive income until the investor’s interest in the partnership is terminated; then losses can offset any kind of income.
+However, the income is considered passive income and losses are can only be used to offset other passive income until the investor's interest in the partnership is terminated; then losses can offset any kind of income.

 Prior to the Taxpayer Relief Act of 1986, limited partnerships were true tax shelters, which allowed wealthy people to write off losses that were larger than their investment, especially in the early years of the limited partnership.
-Nowadays, they still have tax advantages, but the write-offs have been limited by at-risk and passive income rules.
+Indeed, many limited partnerships advertised a 10-to-1 tax write-off, meaning that a limited partner could receive $10 of tax write-offs for every $1 invested.
+Nowadays, they still have tax advantages, but the deductions have been limited by at-risk and passive income rules, and further limited by the taxpayer's cost basis in the partnership.
 To obtain the tax benefits, the structure and operation of limited partnerships is partly governed by tax rules.

 The types of businesses that benefit from the structure of a limited partnership are those with a high initial investment, but a limited lifetime, such as: